In Thundercats Origins: Heroes and Villains, a story is told about a loyal Egyptian Vizier named Wahankh.

 Intellect: Mumm-Ra, with the help of his army, has built technology vastly more advanced than even contemporary real world technology.
 These include laser-based assault rifles, heavy grenade launchers, battle mechs, hovercraft, and spaceships.

 Shapeshifting: Mumm-Ra can transform himself into various different forms to use in combat.
 His most common transformations are his "Ever-Living" form which is used for close range combat, and his raven form which he uses to travel quickly.
-He also has a Thundercat form dubbed Pumm-Ra.
+He also has a Thundercat form dubbed Pumm-Ra, and a titanic dinosaur-like demon form called Sycorax.
+In addition, Mumm-Ra can shapeshift into the form of other people, such as when he took the form of Lion-O albeit with small differences.

 Necromancy: Mumm-Ra has the ability to raise creatures from the dead, shown when he resurrected the Thundercat Pumyra.